cfga/python-performance-testing/README.md

 # Installing

 This project uses setuptools.
-To install it in-place:
+To install the project in-place along with its dependencies run:

 `make install`

-This will run a pip3 command to install the library in-place, along with its dependencies.

 # Run tests
 The tests are written using property-based testing library [Hypothesis](https://hypothesis.readthedocs.io/en/latest/).
 To run the tests: